There’s more to a job search than simply applying for online postings, though the majority of job seekers confine their job search to exactly that.

-- Oxford Seminars.ca: Free resources to help you make decisions about living and working abroad
+- Oxford Seminars.ca: Free resources to help you prepare for the TESOL/TESL/TEFL, LSAT, GMAT, GRE and MCAT.

 - SwissDevJobs.ch: A job board dedicated for the Swiss tech industry to find opportunities based on expected salary, technologies and location.

-Glassdoor: A free jobs and careers community that offers an inside look at jobs and companies in North America and 10 other countries (including Austria, Australia, Belgium, France, Germany, India, Ireland, Netherlands, Switzerland and the United Kingdom).
+- Glassdoor: A free resource that offers an inside look at jobs and companies in North America and 10 other countries (including Austria, Australia, Belgium, France, Germany, India, Ireland, Netherlands, Switzerland and the United Kingdom).